 Education is a major factor in determining whether our children and our nation succeed in today’s increasingly competitive global economy.
 As a country, we need to do a better job of supporting teachers and giving them the resources they need to provide the best possible environment for teaching our children.
 If we are serious about developing a competitive and comprehensive education system, we must provide our children with a well-rounded curriculum and our teachers with the resources they need for classroom achievement.

-Senator Merkley believes that we can improve education in America by:
+Jeff believes that we can improve education in America by:

-• Creating a strong reauthorization of the Elementary and Secondary Education Act (ESEA, also known as No Child Left Behind) that establishes realistic benchmarks to measure student progress over time and gives teachers and school the flexibility and support they need to succeed.
+• Creating a strong reauthorization of the Elementary and Secondary Education Act (ESEA, also known as No Child Left Behind) that establishes realistic benchmarks to measure student progress over time and gives teachers and schools the flexibility and support they need to succeed.

 Educational Opportunities for Service Members and Their Families